 TT STARS SHORTLISTED FOR PRESTIGIOUS TORRENS TROPHY

 TT Stars Peter Hickman and Ben and Tom Birchall have been shortlisted for the prestigious Torrens Trophy.
-The trophy is awarded to the individual or organisation who is considered to have made an outstanding contribution to motorcycling in Britain.

 The Royal Automobile Club, organisers of the Trophy, announced the shortlist, featuring the Birchall brothers and Peter Hickman, as well as 2018 BSB winner Leon Haslam and World Speedway title winner Tai Woffinden at the Motorcycle Live show at the NEC in Birmingham.
 The overall winner will be announced at the Club’s Pall Mall Clubhouse in early 2019.

 Ben and Tom Birchall crowed a stunning 2018 season by clinching the 2018 FIM World Sidecar Championship at the final round of the season in Germany.
 With only one point separating the Birchalls and fellow TT stars Tim Reeves/ Mark Wilkes coming in to the seventh round, the championship saw a thrilling showdown.
 The win gave the Birchalls a third world title and second championship victory.
 This followed their spectacular TT which saw them set a new outright lap record for the class of 119.250 (18:59.018) – the first sub 19 minute lap of the TT Mountain Course – as well as winning both Sidecar races on the Isle of Man this year.